HLR/DomiKnowS/docs/developer/QUERY.md

         ...])  # shape = (20,5)
 ```

-Where the matrix dimension implies there are 20 datanode instances of `pair`, and each is to be connected with word datanodes seperately.
+Where the matrix dimension implies there are 20 dataNode instances of `pair`, and each is to be connected with word dataNodes separately.

 In this example, the 7th pair's arguments it is as simple as to get the 7th row from `pair[pair_arg1.backward]`